OneCrazyCoder/MMOGamepadOverlay/README.md

     Hold R2 = /g Roll for loot please!
     Hold L1 = >Would you like to group?

-This will lock out most other inputs while typing though, so in general it is better to instead create macros using the in-game interface and activate them via key sequences that activate macros or hotbar buttons set up in-game instead.
+This will lock out most other inputs while typing though, so in general it is better to instead create macros using the in-game interface and activate them via key sequences, such as the earlier example of triggering hotbar buttons.

 ## Key Binds (aliases)